MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ## Configure facets and filters

 > [!NOTE]
->  The system customizer can set the default experience for all entities, but you can configure your own facets and filters.
+>  A system customizer can set the default experience for all entities, but you can configure your own facets and filters.

-1. In the upper-right corner of the page, select **Settings** and then select **Personalization Settings**.
+1. In the upper-right, select **Settings** and then select **Personalization Settings**.

    > [!div class="mx-imgBorder"]
    > ![Personalization Settings](media/personalization-settings.png "Personalization Settings")